dixslyf/mnist-digits-nb-nn/report/report.typ

 - The kernel size for pooling

-- The dropout probability for convolutional layers
+- The dropout probability for units in a convolutional layer

-- The dropout probability for linear layers
+- The dropout probability for units in a linear layer

 - The number of output features for each linear layer (except the last, whose number of outputs is fixed to 10)

-Logs (compressed with gzip) for hyperparameter tuning can be found in:

- - `tune_nb.log.gz`

- - `tune_nn.log.gz`

-The following files are the Optuna journal files, which keep track of information for each trial:

-- `nb_journal.log`

-- `nn_journal.log`

 The best parameters for the naive Bayes classifier achieved a mean validation accuracy of 87.3%:

 - Number of PCA components: 67

-- Multiclass grouping: none
+- Multiclass classification grouping: none

-- Smoothing factor: 0.23584673798488343
+- Laplace smoothing factor: 0.23584673798488343

 The best parameters for the neural network achieved a mean validation loss of 0.026529311973722845:

-- Batch_size: 64
+- Batch size: 64

-- Epochs: 15
+- Number of epochs: 15

 - Learning rate: 0.845073619862434

-- Optimizer: Adadelta
+- Optimiser algorithm: Adadelta

 - Scheduler: exponential